mashvp/smoothvp/README.md

 #### timingFunction

 The CSS timing function to use for the smoothing effect.
-Any buildin CSS function or cubic-bezier can be used.
+Any builtin CSS function or cubic-bezier can be used.

-### Included easings
+### Constants

+#### Easings

 Smoothvp provides builtin easing helpers, available under `Smoothvp.Easing`.